SR

 Our survey in Germany found that 70% of adults would voluntarily receive a COVID-19 vaccine, with about half supporting mandatory vaccination.

-Details Several vaccines against COVID-19 have now been developed and are already being rolled out around the world.
+Several vaccines against COVID-19 have now been developed and are already being rolled out around the world.
 The decision whether or not to get vaccinated has so far been left to the individual citizens.
 However, there are good reasons, both in theory as well as in practice, to believe that the willingness to get vaccinated might not be sufficiently high to achieve herd immunity.
 A policy of mandatory vaccination could ensure high levels of vaccination coverage, but its legitimacy is doubtful.
-We investigate the willingness to get vaccinated and the reasons for an acceptance (or rejection) of a policy of mandatory vaccination against COVID-19 in June and July 2020 in Germany based on a representative real time survey, a random sub-sample (SOEP-CoV) of the German Socio-Economic Panel (SOEP).
+We investigate the willingness to get vaccinated and the reasons for an acceptance (or rejection) of a policy of mandatory vaccination against COVID-19 in June and July 2020 in Germany based on a representative real-time survey, a random sub-sample (SOEP-CoV) of the German Socio-Economic Panel (SOEP).
 Our results show that about 70 percent of adults in Germany would voluntarily get vaccinated against the coronavirus if a vaccine without side effects was available.
 About half of residents of Germany are in favor, and half against, a policy of mandatory vaccination.
 The approval rate for mandatory vaccination is significantly higher among those who would get vaccinated voluntarily (around 60 percent) than among those who would not get vaccinated voluntarily (27 percent).
 The individual willingness to get vaccinated and acceptance of a policy of mandatory vaccination correlates systematically with socio-demographic and psychological characteristics of the respondents.
 We conclude that as far as people’s declared intentions are concerned, herd immunity could be reached without a policy of mandatory vaccination, but that such a policy might be found acceptable too, were it to become necessary.

 Frontiers

-“Social Norms and Preventive Behaviors in Japan and Germany During the COVID-19 Pandemic” (2022).
-Frontiers in Public Health, 10:842177. doi: 10.3389/fpubh.2022.842177. (with C. Schmidt-Petri, T. Rieger and C. Schroeder)
+"Social Norms and Preventive Behaviors in Japan and Germany During the COVID-19 Pandemic" (2022).
+Frontiers in Public Health, 10:842177. doi: 10.3389/fpubh.2022.842177 (with C. Schmidt-Petri, T. Rieger and C. Schroeder)

 The study shows that Japanese people exhibit higher willingness to get vaccinated against COVID-19 compared to Germans, despite similar engagement in preventive measures.

-Details According to a recent paper by Gelfand et al., COVID-19 infection and case mortality rates are closely connected to the strength of social norms: “Tighter” cultures that abide by strict social norms are more successful in combating the pandemic than “looser” cultures that are more permissive.
+According to a recent paper by Gelfand et al., COVID-19 infection and case mortality rates are closely connected to the strength of social norms: “Tighter” cultures that abide by strict social norms are more successful in combating the pandemic than “looser” cultures that are more permissive.
 However, countries with similar levels of cultural tightness exhibit big differences in mortality rates.
 We are investigating potential explanations for this fact.
 Using data from Germany and Japan—two “tight” countries with very different infection and mortality rates—we examined how differences in socio-demographic and other determinants explain differences in individual preventive attitudes and behaviors.

 Jahrbuch